 ITEM 2.
 UNREGISTERED SALES OF EQUITY SECURITIES AND USE OF PROCEEDS

 In the three months ended September 30 2018, 40,000 shares of Common Stock previously reserved for issuance to employees, vested and were issued.
 In the nine month period ended September 30, 2018, we issued an aggregate of 177,000 shares of our Common Stock that were previously reserved for issuance to employees.
 We did not receive any proceeds from the issuance of these shares.
 We relied upon the exemption from registration provided by Section 4(2) of the Securities Act to issue these shares.

 |31.1||Certification of Chief Executive Officer Pursuant to Section 302 of the Sarbanes-Oxley Act of 2002|

 |31.2||Certification of Chief Financial Officer Pursuant to Section 302 of the Sarbanes-Oxley Act of 2002|

 |32||Certification of Chief Executive Officer and Chief Financial Officer Pursuant to Section 906 of the Sarbanes-Oxley Act of 2002|

 |101.INS||XBRL Instance Document*|

 |101.PRE||XBRL Presentation Linkbase Document*|

-Pursuant to the requirements of the Securities Exchange Act of 1934, the Registrant has duly caused this Report to be signed on its behalf by the undersigned, thereunto duly authorized, on May 11, 2021.
+Pursuant to the requirements of Section 12 of the Securities and Exchange Act of 1934, the Registrant has duly caused this Report to be signed on its behalf by the undersigned, thereunto duly authorized on November 19, 2018.